FelixK15/FelixK15.github.io/_posts/2025-08-11-vswhere_reverse_engineering.md

 I'm currently prototyping a Windows C/C++ build system for my personal toy projects with the goal of having a very small, self-contained and portable build system that I can quickly add to projects.
 The build system reads one or more configuration files, resolves some paths and call the various compiler/linker executables - pretty standard stuff.

 I don't want to go into too much detail about the build system in this post, but **I do want to talk about a problem that probably everybody ran into who built a build system for Windows applications before**.
-The problem: **How to get the path to cl.exe and link.exe?**.
+The problem: **How to get the path to cl.exe, link.exe & lib.exe?**.

 Since Visual Studio 2017, Microsoft ships *vswhere* for exactly this.
 For those of you, who don't know what *vswhere* is: ***vswhere* is a standalone command-line tool that you can use to get the path to all your local Visual Studio installations**.
 In case of multiple Visual Studio installations (eg: if you have Visual Studio 2017 and Visual Studio 2022 installed), you can even supply a filter and tell it to only return the instance of Visual Studio that matches your filter (eg: "only list the instances that I can build C# projects with").